-During a deposition conducted by our law firm, the defendant ER doctor – for the first time – claimed she verbally explained to our client and her husband that the blood test came back showing moderate hyponatremia, though our client’s husband denied in his later testimony this ever occurred.
+During a deposition conducted by our law firm, the defendant ER doctor – for the first time – claimed she verbally explained to our client and her husband that the blood test came back showing moderate hyponatremia, although our client’s husband denied this ever occurred in his later testimony.
 However, no part of the emergency room patient records reflected that the doctor noted the low sodium blood test result, diagnosed hyponatremia, or had given specific patient instructions about the dangers of low sodium.
-Pat followed up with her PCP as directed and at the office visit on March 22nd never mentioned low sodium or hyponatremia and, the physician’s assistant with the PCP also never made any notes about “low sodium.”
+Our client followed up with her PCP as directed and at the office visit on March 22nd never mentioned low sodium or hyponatremia and, the physician’s assistant with the PCP also never made any notes about “low sodium.”

 Key Legal Strategies